 2.2.7 Field observations of fire activity

 A ground survey, consisting of 25 burn sites, was carried out between 28th May to 2nd June (2019) over parts of Uttarakhand Himalaya to document the site and effects of fire on the landscape.
 According to the Forest Survey of India (FSI), Nanital, Almora districts are the most fire-affected areas of the south-eastern parts of Uttarakhand (ISFR 2017).
-The field sites were selected based on the fire risk maps from the FSI over districts.
-The survey plots defined using three categories, (i) burnt (burnt a few days prior to the campaign), (ii) burning (actively smouldering or flaming), and (iii) unburned.
+The field sites were selected based on the fire risk maps from the FSI over Nanital and Almora districts.
+The survey plots were defined using three categories, (i) burnt (burnt a few days prior to the campaign), (ii) burning (actively smouldering or flaming), and (iii) unburned.
 The field survey was conducted during the peak fire period and documented the type, condition, and thickness of surface fuel layer, effects of the fire, fire spreading mechanism (surface or crown fire), and fire management.
 The thickness of the fuel was measured by the graduated scale and information on the fire spread was estimated using photographs.

 2.3 Methods

-All the spatial datasets initially processed in the Python-2.7 environment using the ‘ArcPy’ package The basic statistical analysis and inferential statistical methods were conducted using the R-programming platform.
-All the maps and figures were made in R using different packages.
+All the spatial datasets were initially processed in Python-2.7 environment using the ‘ArcPy’ package available in ArcGIS-10.3.
+The basic statistical analysis and inferential statistical methods were conducted using the R-programming platform (R Core Team, 2020).
+All the maps and figures were made in R using different packages (e.g. raster, rgdal, rasterVis, ggplot2, ggpubr, plot3D, zpy, spdep, spgwr, and tmap, among others).
 The conceptual flowchart of the methodology is presented in Figure 2.

 INSERT FIGURE 2